Berkshire Hathaway - Newest in the Trillion Dollar Club

 Berkshire Hathaway - Business Model and Revenue Model

-• Berkshire Hathaway is a conglomerate that owns companies in the insurance, rail transportation, energy generation, and distribution, manufacturing, and retailing industries.
+• Berkshire Hathaway is a conglomerate that owns companies in the insurance, rail transportation, energy generation, distribution, manufacturing, and retail industries.

 • Insurance is the major source of revenue but manufacturing generates most earnings before taxes.